 MAPR Thesis Support

-Funds will be used to purchase supplies* (e.g., software, bioassay supplies, testing forms), equipment* and/or for participant payment.
-Funds may not be used for travel, graduate or undergraduate salary, or conference-related activities.
+Funds will be used to purchase supplies* (e.g., software, bioassay supplies, testing forms), equipment*, travel directly related to conducting the research, advertisements for recruitment, and/or for participant payment.
+Funds may not be used for conference travel, graduate or undergraduate salary, or conference-related activities.
 Applicants must complete the online application form (gold button on the top right of this page).
 Thesis mentors may be consulted to confirm they approve of the funding request.
 Funds will be disbursed to the faculty mentor, who will be responsible for documenting disbursement to participants or purchase of supplies and/or equipment.

 Applicants must demonstrate academic competence and maintain a semester grade point average of at least 3.3 or above.

 Applicants are also required to submit a 500-word abstract describing how the supplement is necessary for the proposed research.
 If funds are required for participant payment, additional justification (200 words max.) and consent of the thesis supervisor are required.

 The supplemental grant funding must support only the thesis work outlined in the accepted Thesis Proposal; other projects will not be funded.

 Applications are accepted on a rolling basis.
 Only fully completed applications will be considered.

 Completed proposals will be evaluated by the Graduate Committee, which will consider applications as they are received.
 Need for funding to complete the thesis and the detailed budget will be considered in the evaluation process.

 *all equipment and any unused supplies will remain the property of the Department of Psychology after graduation.